spryker/spryker-docs/docs/scos/dev/keeping-a-project-upgradable/the-evaluator-tool-overview.md

 template: howto-guide-template
 ---

-This document describes how to check if project code is compliant with Spryker’s standards using the evaluator tool.
+This document describes how to check if the project code is compliant with Spryker’s standards using the evaluator tool.

 ## Install the evaluator tool